felipebravom/AffectiveTweets/docs/index.md

 ## How to Contribute

 New contributors are more than welcome.
-If you want to contribute just fork the project and send [pull request](https://help.github.com/articles/about-pull-requests/) with your changes.
+If you want to contribute just fork the project and send a [pull request](https://help.github.com/articles/about-pull-requests/) with your changes.

 ## Contact
  * Email: fbravoma at waikato.ac.nz